chrisgrieser/alfred-workflow-devtools/README.md

 	  have [configured in Alfred
 	  Preferences](https://www.alfredapp.com/help/features/terminal/).)
 	+ Paste the name of an Alfred workflow variable for the current workflow.
-	+ Copy the workflows absolute path to the clipboard.
+	+ Copy the workflow's absolute path to the clipboard.
 - Search the Alfred workflow development docs via the keyword `adoc`.
 	+ <kbd>⏎</kbd> Open in the browser.
 	+ <kbd>⌥⏎</kbd> Copy URL.